fab1ano/volgactf-quals-20/notepad/README.md

 ```

 Going further, in `notebook[3]` this index points to the `content` member of the tabs.
-Therefore, we can first read that pointer in the `content` member to get a heap leak and then overwrite it (by updating the tap out of bounds) to get arbitrary read and write.
+Therefore, we can first read that pointer in the `content` member to get a heap leak and then overwrite it (by updating the tab out of bounds) to get arbitrary read and write.

 For the heap leak let's create four notebooks:
 ```